paperblock01/wb_mapper/README.md

 Running with no arguments will scan every server in the Classic game mode

+To stop the program, press `CTRL` + `C` or `Command` + `C` if you are on a Mac

 ```
 -h, --help              Display this help message

+-f, --forever           Include this argument and the program will map servers until
+                        the user stops it manually.

 -g, --game=             Specify the game.
 Default is classic.